rahde-class-7/Class-7.5-SEIR-1/Homework/Week-1/Homework.md

 1. Enter a Name for the VPC.
 In this case its called custom-vpc-demo
 2. Choose Automatic for subnet creation mode
-3. Navigate to Subnets and create 3 subnets
+3. Navigate to Subnets and create 3 subnets &nbsp;
    Creation of the first subnet &nbsp;
    A. Enter a Name for the subnet.
 In this case its called us-central1 &nbsp;
    B. Enter a Region for the subnet.